 Alright, ladies, let’s get personal.
 We’re gonna talk about sperm.
-Our favorite topic (not really…), but it’s a good thing to know something about when you make the decision that you are going to try to conceive.
-Just as you have gotten to know your own body better in order to take control of your journey of reproduction, it never hurts to get to know your partner’s body as well.
+Sperm is a vital part of the journey when you make the decision that you are going to try to conceive.
+Luckily sperm can survive for several days after ejaculation increasing your odds of successfully conceiving.
+You’ve gotten to know your own body better reproductively speaking.
+It never hurts to get to know the workings of your partner’s body as well.

 So, back to sperm.
 How long can they survive after they have been (ahem) shot out into the world?
-Your body is close to the temperature sperm are used to and, depending on the time in your cycle, the environment can be more or less friendly to them.
-The good news is that research has shown that sperm may survive 3 to 5 days after ejaculation in an optimal reproductive environment.
+Your body is close to the temperature sperm are used to so that helps them survive.
+Depending where you are in your cycle, the environment can be more or less friendly to them.
+The closer to ovulation, the more friendly your system will be.
+The good news is that research has shown that sperm can be viable 3 to 5 days after ejaculation in an optimal reproductive environment.

 Sperm can survive longer once it has battled its way through your vagina.
 The vaginal environment can be pretty acidic.
 This is not the best, most supportive environment for your partner’s sperm.
 The environment on the other side of the cervix is much friendlier.
 Your best bet is to make sure that the sperm get to your cervix in the quickest time frame.
 After having sex, it’s a good idea for you to lie on your back and and put a pillow under your hips.
 This helps gravity move the sperm to your cervix.
 If you hop right up after having sex, you are making the sperm climb up into it your cervix.
 Once they cross through your cervix, into your uterus and fallopian tubes, they can hang around for several days.
 Having sex around ovulation ensures they are waiting to fertilize the newly released egg.